sujit-shrc/pzr/README.md

 # pzr (pazer) CLI

+> [!NOTE]
-> 🚀 Supercharge your web development workflow with pzr - the CLI based templates generator tool for Next.js, Express.js, and Vite React projects!
+> Supercharge your web development workflow with pzr - the CLI based templates generator tool for Next.js, Express.js, and Vite React projects!

 pzr simplifies the process of creating new pages, routes, and components, allowing developers to focus on writing business logic rather than boilerplate code.

-## Why pzr?
+## Why `pzr`?

 - 🔮 **Smart Project Config Detection**: Automatically identifies your project type and configuration
 - ⚡ **Lightning-Fast Setup**: Initialize new projects or add pzr to existing ones with a single command